yamin-shihab/study-notes/grade-8/social.md

     + Peasants banded together to kill nobles and burn their manors, but they were put down by the authorities.
 + The Black Death resulted in the death of millions of Europeans between 1346 and 1350.
 Regular outbreaks of the plague continued for the next several hundred years.
     + There were also many manor labor shortages and feudal estates going bankrupt.
 Nobles eventually had to start renting or selling their land to serfs.
-+ As time went on, more people began to keep track of time with clocks and bells instead of the sun, dials, water clocks, and hourglasses.
++ As time went on, more people began to keep track of time with clocks and bells instead of the Sun, dials, water clocks, and hourglasses.
 + With the rise of towns, society became less rigid.
 By acquiring wealth and skills (mostly in cities and towns), urban people could move up from one social level to another.
     + The power and social position of wealthy merchants and the new middle class was based on money rather than land.
     + People became more focused on showing off their wealth through their clothing, homes, and food.
         + This led to the introduction of sumptuary laws: laws that controlled how people could show off their wealth.
 + Religion was a very central part of people's lives daily lives.
 Life was also very difficult, so a hope for a better life after death was important to people.
-    + The church at the time was very important and had different roles within it.
-People also had to pay a tithe: a tax toward the church.
+    + The Church at the time was very important and had different roles within it.
+People also had to pay a tithe: a tax toward the Church.
     + Some people decided to devote their lives to God and become monks; they entered monasteries and spent their time studying religious texts, praying, and working.
 They also helped other people through food donations for the poor, caring for the sick, and teaching children.
         + Monasteries were centers of learning during the Middle Ages, and universities that grew around them taught grammar, geometry, astronomy, religion, law, medicine, and music.
     + The Black Death made some people question their faith; their attempts at pleasing God haven't worked and felt abandoned.
-        + People also started to take a critical attitude toward the church because of this.
+        + People also started to take a critical attitude toward the Church because of this.
 It was a wealthy institution that owned a third of Europe's land, received large sums of money in tithes, and some members like the clergy got caught up in the enjoyment of luxury.
 + With all these reformations going on, a period of great creativity in the arts and sciences called the Renaissance was about to begin, starting in Italy.
     + Its name is French and means a rebirth of Classical knowledge and learning.